 In short, the voluntary life insurance Dave Ramsey paradigm doesn’t provide the whole picture of life insurance when it comes to term vs. whole life, paid-up additions and rates of return.
 When comparing permanent life insurance cash values to investment returns, plus the purchase of term life insurance, one needs to be aware that the buildup of non-guaranteed cash values in permanent whole life insurance compare favorably to the non-guaranteed investment results which Ramsey says is a better choice.

 Ramsey says he has a better plan, but I can’t see how his plan is distinguishable from the plan which I faithfully followed until I was 45 years old.
 That plan left me tired and weary.
-Working from five to seven days a week,from 7:00am to 8:30pm daily.
+Working from five to seven days a week, from 7:00 am to 8:30 pm daily.
 There was no vacation time, little family time, and no humanitarian or volunteer time—for me or my family.
 Yes, I was debt-free; I literally paid cash for everything.
-Yes, my house was paid off!
+Yes, my house was paid off.
 I had accomplished that by age 35, 22 years earlier than Ramsey says his hypothetical male will be able to do following his plan.[xv]
-But I never experienced the financial peace or freedom which Ramsey promises!
+But I never experienced the financial peace or freedom which Ramsey promised.
 And even more sobering, I had NO availability or manageability of my hard-earned equity.

-That is why I value whole life insurance!
+That is why I value whole life insurance.
 Participating whole life insurance provides me with guaranteed, available, equity which I can manage anytime I desire by exercising the loan option guaranteed to me in all of my whole life policy contracts.
-Knowing this provides me with a financial peace and freedom which Dave Ramsey’s term-life-insurance program never did.
-Furthermore, because I believe I need to comply with Proverbs 13:22, which encourages me to leave an inheritance to my children’s children, and not be totally selfish and stop my insurance coverage when I’m 65 or 70 leaving no future income for my children or widow, I can’t in good faith recommend Ramsey’s advice about life insurance to my clients.
+Knowing this provides me with financial peace and freedom which Dave Ramsey’s term life insurance program never did.
+Furthermore, because I believe I need to comply with Proverbs 13:22, which encourages me to leave an inheritance to my children’s children, and not be selfish and stop my insurance coverage when I’m 65 or 70 leaving no future income for my children or widow, I can’t in good faith recommend Ramsey’s advice about life insurance to my clients.